-Switzerland certainly boasts some bizarre traditions, but one of the most cruel ones has to be the Böögg Bonfire during Sechseläuten (for the Böögg, that is).
+Switzerland certainly boasts some bizarre traditions, but one of the cruelest ones has to be the Böögg Bonfire during Sechseläuten.
+(Cruel for the Böögg, that is.)

 Every year, the various guilds from the city of Zürich give back to the community by holding the Sechseläuten parade.
-During this city-wide holiday, children and adults walk the streets dressed in costumes from back in the day: As bakers, butchers, carpenters, merchants, etc.
+During this city-wide Zürich holiday, children and adults walk the streets dressed in costumes from back in the day: bakers, butchers, carpenters, or merchants.

-Symbolizing winter, the Böögg is lit up at the stroke of 6 PM (thus the name "Sechseläuten").
-According to local belief, the quicker the snowman's head tumbles and/or explodes, the nicer summer will be.
+Symbolizing winter, the Böögg is lit up at the stroke of 6 PM.
+According to local belief, the quicker the snowman's head tumbles and/or explodes, the nicer the summer weather will turn out.

-On average since 1991, the torturing of the snowman lasts some 14:30 minutes.
+Fun fact: since 1991, the burning of the snowman has lasted an average of 14:30 minutes.

 There is certainly a reason why this tradition has been going on for centuries.
 In 2003, for instance, the Böögg exploded after only 5:42 minutes.
 That summer, Europe was caught in a record heatwave!